co-cart/co-cart/readme.txt

 See changelog for list of changes.

 == Changelog ==
+= v1.0.8 - 18th February 2019 =
+* New: Ready for WordPress 5.1 release. 🎊
+* Added: Review link to plugins row.

 = v1.0.7 - 28th January 2019 =
-* Tweaked: Clear cart now clears cart in session if the user is logged in.
+* Tweaked: Clear cart now clears cart in session if the user is logged in. - Thanks to @elron for the patch.

 = v1.0.6 - 12th November 2018 =
 * Changed: If the cart is empty, the response returns an empty array. - Issue #33 Feedback provided by @joshuaiz